aphp/edsnlp/docs/pipelines/core/terminology.md

 There are some key differences:

-1. It labels every matched entity to the same value, provided to the pipeline.
+1. It labels every matched entity to the same value, provided to the pipeline
-2. The keys provided in the `regex` and `terms` dictionaries are used as the `kb_id_` of the entity.
+2. The keys provided in the `regex` and `terms` dictionaries are used as the `kb_id_` of the entity, which handles fine-grained labelling

 For instance, a terminology matcher could detect every drug mention under the top-level label `drug`, and link each individual mention to a given drug through its `kb_id_` attribute.